gabrielsoltz/metahub/README.md

   <img src="docs/imgs/custom_action.png" alt="custom_action" width="850"/>
 </p>

 The custom action then will triggered a Lambda function that will run MetaHub for the selected findings.
+By default, the Lambda function will run MetaHub with the option `--enrich-findings` which means, that it will update your finding back with MetaHub outputs.
+If you want to change this, see [Customize Lambda behaviour](#customize-lambda-behaviour)

 You need to first create the Lambda function and then create the custom action in Security Hub.

 For creating the lambda function, follow the instructions in the [Run with Lambda](#run-with-lambda) section.

-For creating the AWS Security Hub custom action, follow this step by step [guide](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html).
+For creating the AWS Security Hub custom action:

+1. In Security Hub, choose Settings and then choose Custom actions.
+2. Choose Create custom action.
+3. Provide a Name, Description, and Custom action ID for the action.
+4. Choose Create custom action.
+(Make a note of the Custom action ARN.
+You need to use the ARN when you create a rule to associate with this action in EventBridge.)
+5. In EventBridge, choose Rules and then choose Create rule.
+6. Enter a name and description for the rule.
+7. For Event bus, choose the event bus that you want to associate with this rule.
+If you want this rule to match events that come from your account, select default.
+When an AWS service in your account emits an event, it always goes to your account’s default event bus.
+8. For Rule type, choose Rule with an event pattern and then press Next.
+9. For Event source, choose AWS events.
+10. For Creation method, choose Use pattern form.
+11. For Event source, choose AWS services.
+12. For AWS service, choose Security Hub.
+13. For Event type, choose Security Hub Findings - Custom Action.
+14. Choose Specific custom action ARNs, add a custom action ARN.
+15. Choose Next.
+16. Under Select targets, choose Lambda function
+17. Select the Lambda function you created for MetaHub.

 # AWS Authentication